 Custody and decision-making in New Hampshire and Massachusetts will be guided by the best interests of the child.
 In determining what is in the child’s best interest, the court will consider any factors the court deems relevant, which include at a minimum the following:

-Smith-Weiss Shepard Kanakis & Spony, P.C. have seasoned attorneys who will evaluate these factors for you and advocate for a custody agreement best suited for you and your family.
+Smith-Weiss Shepard & Kanakis, P.C. have seasoned attorneys who will evaluate these factors for you and advocate for a custody agreement best suited for you and your family.